SEAN: Mid-month always tends to bring the oddest stuff. Anything unusual here?

 ASH: Personally, I like Monster just a bit more than 20th Century Boys.
 I’m really happy to see it back in print.

-MELINDA: I’m thrilled about this release, since I am one of those who missed it the first time around.
+MJ: I’m thrilled about this release, since I am one of those who missed it the first time around.

 SEAN: And speaking of tragedy, Viz’s new seinen debut is Terra Formars (spelling intentional), a sci-fi story of colonizing Mars which goes horribly, horribly wrong.
 I’m greatly looking forward to this title, even though I know it will likely gut me a lot of the time.